ZALIJIE/LichaoDuan.ClientInformationSystem.API/README.md

 This is where you can make table manipulation.
 For example, when you click on the Employee's dropbox, there are three options you can choose from.
 Pick either add a new employee object, or delete the object.

 -Interaction table.
 In order to go to the interaction table, you need to either click on employee's name or client's name.
 Then, it will automatically select all interaction information where information.employeeId==employeeId or information.clientId==clientId.
-Here, you can also find more detailed information that are hidden in the first place such as 'Client Email', 'Client Phone', and even 'Interview data'.
+Here, you can also find more detailed information that are hidden in the first place such as 'Client Email', 'Client Phone', and 'Interview data'.